mapa17/MLHI/Exercise_01/README.md

     tar xf training_set/training_images_160x160_augmented_10k.tar.bz2

-Train the GAN for 200000 training cycles with a batch size of 16, writing results to ./output
+Train the GAN for 200000 training cycles with a batch size of 16, writing results to ./output_folder

-    python GAN.py training_images_160x160_augmented_10k 200000 16 output
+    python DCGAN.py training_images_160x160_augmented_10k 200000 16 ./output_folder

 On an Tesla P100-PCIE-12GB the network needs about 17 hours to train, and will generate multiple intermediate output images.